aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ask your mom instead of a cookie.
+> 🥠 Don’t let statistics do a number on you.

-Last update: Fri Jan 10 05:08:42 2025
+Last update: Sat Jan 11 05:07:43 2025

 ### Let's play! 🎮